-- Written by Djennie Laguerre
+- Written and interpreted by Djennie Laguerre

 - Produced by Théâtre la Catapulte